hythamsa/Arista/README.md

 * Upon detection of (a) duplicate container(s), or inventory, script will terminate.
 Error handling to be added in a future revision to allow for continued execution
 * Container creation is limited to two levels only as can be seen in the "switch-to-container-provisioning.csv" file.
 I absolutely plan on correcting this to allow for larger container topology creation
-* Compliance check does not associate host ID to non-compliance for now.
-Reports that devices in inventory under Container "X" are out of compliance.
-A manual check of the GUI highlights the devices out of compliance in yellow
+* When assigning a configlet to the container, the saveTopology() will not autoexecute the tasks created to finalize assignment.
+I've left it manual to allow for proper change controls
-* Written in Python 2.7.x because the CVP API does not support Python 3.x (as of 2019.1.0)
+* Written in Python 2.7.x

 Supporting CSV input files:\
 [Containers CSV](https://github.com/hythamsa/Arista/blob/master/CVP/CVP%20API/provision-container.py)\